microsoft/connected-fleet-refarch/infra/deployment/TelemetryPlatform/README.md

 # Setting up the Telemetry Platform

-In this step you will create the necessary test certificates for the Event Grid MQTT broker and deploy all required Telmemetry Platform resources to Azure.
+In this step you will:

+- Create the necessary test certificates for the Event Grid MQTT broker and test devices.
+- Deploy all required Telemetry Platform resources to Azure using a biceps script.

 ## Deployment Artifacts